Clip Contest – Pictures of the Month

 For example, let’s say John M. Doe has another entry for March, a multi-picture story consisting of five photographs.
 The filenames for these five photos in his multi-picture entry would be:

 The last entry John Doe has is a single Spot News photo from one of his Multi-picture stories he is entering.
-He makes a second jpeg of this image and gives it the following filename:
+He makes a duplicate jpeg of this image and gives it the following filename: